treeverse/lakeFS/docs/use_cases/iso_env.md

 This is different from creating a long-living dev environment that is used as a staging area to test all updates.
 With lakeFS, **we create a new branch for each change to production** we want to make.
 (One benefit of this is the ability to test multiple changes at one time).

-### Setup
+### Prerequisites

-This tutorial will use a local Docker environment called the "Everything Bagel" to get lakeFS and other technologies running on your machine.
-For instructions on how to get this running, [click here](../quickstart/index.md#lakefs-docker-everything-bagel).
+This tutorial will use an exisitng lakeFS environment and an Apache Spark notebook.

+To read more about how to setup lakeFS environment, checkout [Quickstart](../quickstart/index.md).

-Once the containers are running, it’ll be useful to add some data into the lakeFS repo.
+Once you have a live environment, it’ll be useful to add some data into the lakeFS repo.
 We’ll use an Amazon review dataset from a public S3 bucket.
 First we’ll download the file to our local computer using the AWS CLI.
 Then, we’ll upload it into lakeFS using the `Upload Object` button in the UI.

 To install the AWS CLI, follow [these instructions](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 {: .note .note-info }